paulrobertlloyd/nhsnotes/app/posts/week-34-shake-up.md

 ---
 title: "Week 35: Shake up"
 date: 2025-01-24
+description: The state of digital government and a blueprint for change
 ---

 A short work week for me, as I had a few days off, but a busy news week for digital government.